Are You Experienced: January

 After a three-week break from recording while they played gigs in England, including a December 29 appearance on Top of the Pops, the Experience reconvened at De Lane Lea on January 11, 1967.
 As "Hey Joe" was gaining chart momentum in the UK, they began working on their second single, which featured Hendrix's second songwriting effort, "Purple Haze", as its A-side.
 The track presented a more complex arrangement than the band's previous recordings, and required four hours of studio time to complete, which Chandler considered extravagant.
 The session was the first time that he and the group had experimented with guitar effects.
 Acoustic engineer Roger Mayer introduced Hendrix to the Octavia, an octave-doubling effect pedal, in December 1966, and he first recorded with the effect during the guitar solo of "Purple Haze".
 When Track Records sent the master tapes for "Purple Haze" to Reprise for remastering, they wrote on the tape box: "Deliberate distortion.
 Do not correct."

-On January 11, 1967, the Experience worked on their third A-side, "The Wind Cries Mary", a song that marked their first use of overdubbing in lieu of retakes as a method of achieving a satisfactory track.
+At the same January 11 session the Experience worked on the single's B-side, "51st Anniversary", a song that marked their first use of overdubbing in lieu of retakes as a method of achieving a satisfactory track.
 Chandler explained: "There were five guitar overdubs all linking in together to sound like one guitar."
 The song, which Redding and Mitchell had not yet heard before that day, was completed during the session.
 Chandler had decided that they should discard the rough version of "Third Stone from the Sun" from December 13 and re-record the song; they completed a basic track for the piece, but were unable to achieve a finished master.
-The group managed to produce an acceptable live recording of the basic track for "Fire" after seven takes.
+The group also managed to produce an acceptable live recording of the basic track for "Fire" after seven takes.
 Next, they attempted Hendrix's newly written ballad, "The Wind Cries Mary".
 Without the benefit of rehearsals, the band recorded the song in one take, to which Hendrix added several guitar overdubs; Chandler estimated that they spent approximately 20 minutes on the completed rhythm track.
 According to Chandler, by this time Redding and Mitchell had begun to complain about their limited input.
 Chandler explained that financial considerations influenced the creative dynamic: "[They] were sort of fighting the fact that they had no say during recording sessions ... they were starting to come up with suggestions, but ...
 We didn't need to be arguing with Noel for ten minutes and Mitch for five ...
 We just couldn't afford the time."